hahnsangkim/django_auth_boilerplate/README.md

 - A web app provides a logout feature
 - A successful login leads to a projects page
 - The projects page is accessible only to authenticated users
-- A web app provides a password-reset feature
+- A web app provides a password-reset feature via an email
 - An app supports a json token for authentication, storing the token locally (frontend)
 - A web app also supports a session authentication, storing a sessionid in the database
 - A web app supports APIs